marshyski/docker-balancer/README.md

  1. Have the API not listen on port 80
  2. Create IPTables/FirewallD/Security Group rules to only allow inbound traffic from CIDR or IP Ranges of Docker hosts
  3. Use SSL and Basic Auth in NGINX for the API
- 4. If you load balance docker-balance, a Redis cluster will have to be setup.
+ 4. If you load balance docker-balancer, a Redis cluster will have to be setup.